-The Advanced Engineering and Talented IT student programs are open to students with outstanding academic ability (a ATAR of 98 or higher).
-They offer the opportunity to work at the advanced level in Junior Science, Engineering or IT subjects or in a small supervised project group tackling a specific engineering problem relevant to the modern community.
+They offer the opportunity to work at the advanced level in science, engineering or IT subjects, or in a small supervised project group tackling a specific engineering problem relevant to the community.

 Year 1 Interdisciplinary Project or Advanced Science

 Students who have achieved excellent results in their Science subjects at high school level will be invited to continue at the advanced level in 1st year university.
 Alternately, students will be invited to work on a series of exciting research projects which aim to address humanitarian and sustainability issues.
 All projects have a common theme: to design appropriate technology using low cost, sustainable energy.
 Sustainable, easily manufactured products and solutions for the undeveloped world are unlikely to be produced by the free market economy.
 Working on these projects gives students an acute awareness of the needs of impoverished communities in comparison to the voracious energy appetite of our own society.
 By the end of the year, students will be well-qualified to participate in debate about possible solutions for the future.